RobsonHarrison/com4023Cw1Pygame/README.md

 The project is structured as follows:

 - **documentation** - Contains course-related documentation such as requirements and evidence.
-- **pygame** - Contains all Python files used to construct the final product.
+- **pyGame** - Contains all Python files used to construct the final product.